HDFGroup/PyHexad/docs/arrays/h5writeArray.rst

 rectilinear subset (hyperslab), or a strided rectilinear subset of an :term:`HDF5 array`.

-If the HDF5 array does not already exist, it will be created and optional arguments will be ignored.
+If the HDF5 array does not already exist it will be created, however, optional arguments will be ignored.

 Shape mismatches are handled within the extensibility limits of the destination